-Given that HCRs regarding by-catch will be necessary, detailed information on the numbers taken for redfish is required.
+Given that measures regarding by-catch will be necessary, detailed information on the numbers of redfish taken is required.
 Therefore, the fishery needs to be closely monitored in order to effectively implement these rules.

 5. Short-finned Squid in Subareas 3 to 6